Space travel.

 It´s quite funny, really.
 I was delayed by two days to enter Brasil and now I´ve been delayed by two days to leave Brasil.
 It´s all swings and roundabouts.

-So with some extra time to kill I went south to the Formula 1 track they have here to see if I could get a glimpse of the circuit.
-There was nothing happening there so security let me inside the gates to take a few photos from the back straight so I was pretty happy about that.
-Then they let me be so I thought I´d go wandering until someone stopped me.
-I managed to get right down next to the track and hung out there for about ten minutes before a guard called me back.
+So with some extra time to kill, I went south to the Formula 1 track they have here to see if I could get a glimpse of the circuit.
+There was nothing happening there so security let me inside the gates to take a few photos from the back straight, so I was pretty happy about that.
+Then they left me alone so I thought I'd go wandering.
+I managed to get right down next to the track and I was there for about ten minutes before a guard called me back.
 I had visions of walking up to the main grandstand and standing on the main straight.
-Anyway, I was grateful that I´d been able to see anything at all.
+Anyway, I was grateful that I´d been able to see what I did.

-Then I decided to do a lap of the circuit by walking around the outside of the fence perimeter of the track.
-I thought I might be able to peek through some holes in the fence at differnet vantage points, anyway, three quarters of the track is surrounded by middle class neighbourhoods but the last part, the part that would link me up to the train station to return to the city was a really dodgy neighbourhood.
-I thought about turning around but that would mean a long walk back.
+Then I decided to do a lap of the circuit by walking around the outside of the fence perimeter of the track grounds.
+I thought I might be able to peek through some holes in the fence at differnet vantage points.
+Three quarters of the track is surrounded by middle class neighbourhoods but the last part, the part that would link me up to the train station to return to the city was a really dodgy neighbourhood.
+As I entered the area, I thought about turning around but that would mean a long walk back.
 I kept going but I didn´t know if it was even possible to get through this area to get where I was going, or for how long I would have to walk through it.
 The houses were run down and there were a lot of cars and bins burnt out.
 The people were predominantly black and I was a wee bit worried that I might attract attention with my large headphones and bulging pockets with my camera and mobile.
-I walked purposefully and confidently and thankfully no one hassled me.
-The interesting thing was that alot of young men in the neighbourhood were flying kites.
+I walked purposefully and confidently, and thankfully no one hassled me.
+The interesting thing was that a lot of young men in the neighbourhood were flying kites.
 I guess it´s something to do.
+Probably a signal system.

 Fingers crossed, I get to Bolivia today.